filirnd/owbot/README.md

 Actual async implemented functions are:

-- New Client trigger: when new client is connected on router, the bot received a notification with same format of clients list (name - ip - mac address)
+- New Client trigger: when new client connects on router, the bot received a notification with same format of clients list (name - ip - mac address)

 ## Installation: